nxt-insurance/nxt_http_client/README.md

 end
 ```

 ### configure

-Register default request options on the class level.
-Available options are `request_options` that are passed directly to
+Register your default request options on the class level.
+Available options are `request_options` that are passed
-the underlying Typhoeus Request.
+directly to the underlying Typhoeus Request.
 Then there is `base_url` and `x_request_id_proc`.

-### register_response_handler
+### response_handler

 Register a default response handler for your client class.
-You can reconfigure or overwrite it this completely later on the instance level.
+You can reconfigure or overwrite this in subclasses and
+on the instance level.

 ### fire

+All http methods internally are delegate to `fire('uri', **request_options)`.
+Since `fire` is a public method you can
-Use `fire('uri', **request_options)` to actually fire your requests and define what to do with the response by using
+also use it to fire your requests and use the response handler to register callbacks for specific responses.
-the NxtHttpClient DSL.

 Registered callbacks have a hierarchy by which they are executed.
 Specific callbacks will come first
 and more common callbacks will come later in case none of the specific callbacks matched.
 It this is not what you want you
 can simply put the logic you need into one common callback that is called in any case.
 You can also use strings with wildcards
 to match a group of response by status code. `handler.on('4**') { ... }` basically would match all client errors.